 Practice Annual Maintenance

 Follow an annual schedule of car maintenance that includes checking the brakes, engine, and oil.
+Doing an annual inspection of your brakes helps you stay on top of their condition and get potential problems resolved before they cause an accident.
 Review a list of symptoms that are common with bad brakes, such as squeaking, grinding and excessive wear.
 Use sight, sound and touch to make sure of a problem.
 At the same time, do not replace brakes that can survive another few years without problems.

 This step is safer than heading out onto the road and waiting until the vehicle stops completely.
 Test the performances of your brakes at different speeds and on different road conditions.
 You may have no problems on suburban roads, but nothing but problems on a highway.
 Use these tests to determine the next step to take, whether it's a repair or improved maintenance.